wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

+= 1.1.7 =
+* FIX: Styles and scripts not always loaded when needed.
+* MIN: Logo wasn't loaded.
+* MIN: Updated the logo and the ADI icon on the users page.

 = 1.1.6 =
 * UPD: Multisite Support updated.
 Centralized settings for all blogs.
 (Issue #0070.
 Thanks to William Earnhardt for his work.)
 * FIX: Fixed a problem with empty usernames.
 (Thanks to Johnathon Williams for the bug report.)